-- Complete the specific associate degree program requirements as listed in this catalog. - Complete a minimum of 62 credit hours 100-level or higher (credit hour requirements vary by program) with a GPA of 2.0 or above. - 3.
-Complete a minimum of 15 credits at SC4 or through the Michigan Community College Virtual Learning Collaborative. - 4.
-Complete all Competency Requirements (degree specific) with a final grade of "C" or above. - Complete all Degree Distribution Requirements (degree specific).
+- 1. Complete the specific associate degree program requirements as listed in this catalog. - 2.
+Complete a minimum of 62 credit hours 100-level or higher (credit hour requirements vary by program) with a GPA of 2.0 or above. - 3.
+Complete a minimum of 18 credits at SC4 or through the Michigan Community College Virtual Learning Collaborative (MCCVLC).

-NOTE: Classes with a designation of less than 100 (e.g., MTH 075) may not be used for graduation credit.
-These classes also do not transfer to other colleges and universities
+NOTE: Classes with a designation of less than 100 (e.g. MTH 075) cannot be used for graduation credit.
+These classes may not transfer to other colleges and universities.